|

 -

-by Emperor Shah Jahan in 1656.
-Built close to the Red Fort, the Jama
+built by Emperor Shah Jahan in 1656.
+Built close to the Red

-Masjid is visited by devout Muslims in large numbers.
-The beautiful
+Fort, the Jama Masjid is visited by devout Muslims in large

-architecture of the Jama Masjid is bound to fascinate you.
+numbers.
+The beautiful architecture of the Jama Masjid is bound

 -

-frequently visited Sikh gurdwara in New Delhi.
-Its tall golden dome will
+and frequently visited Sikh gurdwara in New Delhi.
+Its tall

 -